thegooddocsproject/templates/api-overview/about-overview.md

 Contains information that helps the developer or decision-maker get oriented to the API.
 Answers these questions.

 * What is it supposed to do?
-(What problem does it solve, and for whom)
+(What problem does it solve, and for whom?)
 * What exact capabilities are available to the user?
 What services does it offer?
 * What does it NOT do that developers should know about?
 * What are the typical use cases?